ProjectOpenSea/seaport/docs/SeaportDocumentation.md

 /**
  * @title ExampleContractOfferer
- * @notice ExampleContractOfferer is a pseudocode sketch of an order generator
+ * @notice ExampleContractOfferer is a pseudocode sketch of a Seaport app
  *         contract that sells one Blitmaps NFT at a time for 10 or more ETH.
  */
 contract ExampleContractOfferer is ContractOffererInterface {